Samuel John Kingshott

 Samuel died from his wounds in the hospital clearing station at St Omer, France, on 13th April 1918.
 He was 25 years old.

 The picture above, kindly supplied by Samuel Kingshott's great-grandson Wil Kingshott, shows the memorial plaque, known colloquially as a "Widow's Penny", awarded to Samuel.
-This named plaque was sent to the next of kin of every soldier that died in the Great War.
+This named plaque was sent to the next of kin of every soldier who died in the Great War.
 Next to it is the British War Medal that was posthumously awarded to him.
+He was actually entitled to the 1914/15 Star, the British War Medal and the Victory Medal.

 Samuel was my 7th cousin once removed.